 Call accounting is a telecommunications hardware or software application that can capture, record, and tally telephone usages within a company or organization.
 It detects both outbound and inbound calls, call routings, call rings, abandoned calls, and other telephone activities.
-This is an important tool for helping management keep track of data, but it also helps hold employees accountable and empowers telecom expense management.
+This is an important tool for helping management keep track of data, but it also helps hold employees accountable.

 - Call accounting is often utilized for packaging, pricing, billing, and posting of telephone services for purposes of revenue generation of cost assignment.
 In a corporate entity, the purpose of a call accounting system is to do cost allocations within the business.
 It is used to distribute costs back to departments and individuals who made or received the calls.
 The system is also used to provide data to corporate accounting and the human resources department.
 It shows which department is calling what individuals, how long the calls lasted, and how often they occur.
 This data can be beneficial to management when they are making decisions regarding future resource distributions.

 - Call accounting software can be used to reconcile billing reports from multiple telecom carriers by integrating the various invoices, billing for wireless services, long-distance telephone charges, and calling cards into a single document.
 This allows the business to use an expense software to generate management and analytic reports, alerts, and business presentation.
 Consider the amount of time your business would save by having a software application compile all of this information instead of several different people.